Honoring Dr. Michael Tarrant

 Established in 2004, the scholarship honors the late Dr. Michael Tarrant, a family physician and champion of rural medical undergraduate education and the development of physicians dedicated to delivering health care in rural Alberta.

-- As of September 2025, you are enrolled in your third-year clerkship at the University of Alberta or University of Calgary.
+- As of September 2026, you are enrolled in your third-year clerkship at the University of Alberta (Class of 2028) or during 2026, enrolled in your third-year clerkship at the University of Calgary (Class of 2027)

 Scholarship recipients